 Everyone knows about citronella to keep the bugs away , but did you know there are many more essential oils to repel those pesky insects?
-There are three main types of uses for essential oils vs. the insect world:
+Essential oils can be used for:

 - and soothing your skin if you do get bitten.

-You can also make a room spray that can be used indoors or outdoors.
+You can also make a repellent spray that can be used indoors or outdoors.